This question has two components:

 Assumptions (Go to the Simulation menu in the top toolbar of the En-ROADS interface and select Assumptions):

 Max potential for electric demand response technology: You can adjust the assumptions in the model about how much energy storage capacity can be met by demand response measures (rather than innovations in batteries, for example).
 Demand response measures include shifting energy use toward the times when energy supply is at its peak (for example, when the sun is shining for electric grids dependent on solar).
-Scroll down to “Maximum potential—electrification, retrofits, and storage” and open the sub-menu by clicking on the triangle next to it, then scroll down to the “Max potential for electric demand response technology” slider and select a value.
+In the Assumptions pane, scroll down to “Maximum potential for retrofits and storage" and open the sub-menu by clicking on the triangle next to it, then scroll down to the “Max potential for electric demand response technology” slider and select a value.

 2. Why is energy storage important?